Easy Chicken and Sausage Cassoulet

 - Stir in the thyme, allspice, cayenne if using and bay leaf.

 - Add the wine and tomato paste and stir to combine.
-Bring to a simmer and cook, stirring often 1-2 minutes or until thickened.
+Bring to a simmer and cook for 1-2 minutes.

 - Add the sausage, beans and broth.
 Bring to a simmer.

-- Add the chicken, heat it through and taste for seasoning.
-Add salt and pepper to taste.
+- Add salt and pepper to taste.
 Remove the bay leaf and discard.

 - Combine the breadcrumbs with the remaining olive oil and sprinkle over the top.